MicrosoftDocs/dataexplorer-docs/data-explorer/ingestion-wizard-existing-table.md

     > If you want to use **CSV** files, see [Ingest data from a container or Azure Data Lake Storage into Azure Data Explorer](./ingestion-wizard-new-table.md#edit-the-schema)

 * For tabular formats, you can select **Keep current table schema**.
 Tabular data doesn't necessarily include the column names that are used to map source data to the existing columns.
-When this option is checked, mapping is done by-order, and the table schema will remain the same.
-If this option is unchecked, new columns will be created for incoming data, regardless of data structure.
+When this option is checked, mapping is done by-order, and the table schema remains the same.
+If this option is unchecked, new columns are created for incoming data, regardless of data structure.

     :::image type="content" source="media/ingestion-wizard-existing-table/keep-table-schema.png" alt-text="Screenshot showing the 'keep current table schema' option checked when using tabular data format.":::

 ### Add nested JSON data

-To add columns from JSON levels that are different than the main **Nested levels** selected above, do the following steps:
+To add columns from JSON levels that are different than the main **Nested levels**, do the following steps:

-1. Click on the arrow next to any column name, and select **New column**.
+1. Select on the arrow next to any column name, and select **New column**.

     :::image type="content" source="media/ingestion-wizard-existing-table/new-column.png" alt-text="Screenshot of options in the schema tab to add a new column using the ingestion wizard for Azure Data Explorer.":::